LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ### Cause of Error 6

-Elasticsearch throws an error because a match query can  query documents from only one field.
-Our request tried to query multiple fields using only one match query.
+Elasticsearch throws an error because a` match query` can query documents from only one field.
+Our request tried to query multiple fields using only one `match query`.

 **Bool Query**